codaxy/tdo/README.md

     - For now you will have to use inspect page, but vwe are planning on additional future implementations.

 - Is there a way i can save my tasks?
     - Yes!
-You can register in the upper part by clicking [SignIn](https://tdoapp.com/signIn).
+You can register in the upper part by clicking [Sign in](https://tdoapp.com/signIn).
 It will also save your CSS code.

 &nbsp;